 My patch is small, but her’n stretches clear to the creek.

-other spellings: her’n, hern, and her one
+variations: her’n, hern, her one

 ★ "Her’n" usually shows up in casual country speech, alongside "his’n" and "your’n."
 It makes speech sound extra folksy and down-home. ★